disease-sh/API/README.md

 ![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/disease-sh/api?style=for-the-badge)
 ![Visits](https://badges.pufler.dev/visits/disease-sh/api?style=for-the-badge)

+# The coronavirus COVID-19 is affecting 215 countries and territories around the world and 2 international conveyances.
+The day is reset after midnight GMT+0.
+The list of countries and territories and their continental regional classification is based on the United Nations Geoscheme.
+Sources are provided under "Latest Updates".
+Learn more about Worldometer's COVID-19 data.

 # Welcome to disease.sh - An open API for disease-related statistics

 | Information | Discord | Donate |